 The Jury Commissioner shall determine the statutory qualifications of each prospective juror and the existence of any illness or ailments which would impair due performance of jury duty.
-The Jury Commissioner shall exclude from service all those he or she shall find are not competent to serve by law.
+The Jury Commissioner shall exclude from service those who are not competent to serve by law.